Stevens Institute of Technology

 :

 Attendance is mandatory.
 Any absences must be accounted for by notifying me before the start of class.
 Otherwise I will need verification from an outside authority (i.e., doctor, coach, another professor) explaining why it was necessary for you to miss class.
 Cell phones should either be turned off or silenced.
-Computers can be used for note-taking purposes only.
+Students may not use laptops or other computers in class without my permission.
 Any students in violation of these simple rules will be marked as absent for that particular class.

 Grades will be based on the following criteria: